-Credo Care employs an innovative Residential Migration approach, using finding based on feedback from both young people in care and parents.
+Credo Care uses our innovative Residential Migration approach based on feedback from both young people in care and parents.
 It takes a population view securing a profile of the needs of disabled children in the area and using this to inform the local recruitment and training strategies that deliver specialist foster care placements.
 The partners will take a systemic approach, energising the care system to utilise these foster care placements as an alternative to residential care and re-aligning their current policy and practice to change the context and culture of care planning, supporting recruitment activity, promoting foster care friendly policies and practice.

 Kayla is a child who is profoundly disabled with a high level of complex needs; physical disabilities, tracheotomy and gastrostomy dependent, sensory impairments and frequent seizures.
 She spent most of her first year in hospital and, when discharged, a placement was identified in a high-cost children's facility providing 24-hour care.